Undergraduate Catalog

 479 Physical Chemistry Topics.
 (2) Selected topics in physical chemistry which include modern applications, such as computational chemistry, molecular modeling, thermodynamics, kinetics, and/or surface chemistry.
 Cannot be applied toward the Chemistry minor.
 Prerequisite: CHEM 370 or 375, or permission of instructor.
 2 hrs. lect.

 481 (Cross-listed with BIOL/GEOL/METR/ PHYS 481) Techniques and Issues in Science Teaching.
 (3) An interdisciplinary course wherein preservice middle and high school science teachers develop techniques and resources appropriate for their instructional program, deepen understanding of scientific concepts, and examine lab safety.
 Requires involvement in several professional development activities outside of class time.
 Not open to students with credit in BIOL/GEOL/METR/PHYS 481.
 Prerequisites: EDUC 439 and ENG 280 or equivalent.
-Corequisite: BIOL/CHEM/GEOL/METR/ PHYS 482.
+Corequisite: BIOL/CHEM/GEOL/METR/PHYS 482.

 482 (Cross-listed with BIOL/GEOL/METR/PHYS 482) Science in Context.
 (3) Interdisciplinary course for science majors in which students explore science through inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
 Writing Instruction in the Disciplines (WID) course.
 Not open to students with credit in BIOL/GEOL/METR/PHYS 482.
-Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, Geology, or Meteorology; ENG 280; or permission of instructor.
+Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, or Meteorology; ENG 280; or permission of instructor.

 485 Internship in Chemistry.
 (3–8, repeatable to 8) An on-the-job experience in a government or industrial laboratory.
 To familiarize students with working environments—laboratory procedures and instrumentation they will encounter in a job situation.
 A formal written report is required.
 Prerequisites: CHEM 332, 370 or 375, 442, junior or senior standing in Chemistry, or permission of department chairperson.
 Graded S/U only.